marq24/ha-tibber-pulse-local/README.md

 If the hostname 'tibber-host' (or 'tibber-bridge') is not going to work for you in your LAN, you might like to check the IP-Address of your Tibber Pulse Bridge in your Router. __The IP *is not* the `10.133.70.1` any longer!__

-Personally I have configured my router in a way, that the Pulse Bridge gets allways the same IP assigned.
-I just can recommend to do the same.
+Personally, I have configured my router in a way, that the Pulse Bridge gets always the same IP assigned.
+I just can recommend doing the same.
 Since accessing the device via IP (instead of the host name) will save you DNS-Lookups.

 When you open the web frontend of the bridge, you always have to provide the user `admin` and the password.